×

 The breadth of China’s labor pool means that the country’s human resources are highly adaptable to business needs, as companies will be able to find workers and technical specialists experienced in a wide variety of fields.

-China’s infrastructure and supply chain
+Infrastructure and supply chain

-The development of new infrastructure is also a core component of China’s 14th Five Year Plan (FYP), the country’s primary economic roadmap for the period between 2021 and 2025.
+The development of new infrastructure is also a core component of the 14th Five Year Plan (FYP), the country’s primary economic roadmap for the period between 2021 and 2025.
 The plan urges China to accelerate the building of new infrastructure in the years leading up to 2025, covering a wide range of industries, from gigabit fiber optics to space-based infrastructure, and expanding smart and green energy transport.

 • Expand the railway operating mileage by 19,000 kilometers, of which 12,000 kilometers will be high-speed rail;